 Actuarial Assumptions.
-The total pension liability in the June 30, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-• Inflation 2.50 percent
+• Inflation 2.25%

-• Salary increases varies by amount of service credit
+Salary increases varies by amount of service credit

-• Investment rate of return 7.00 percent, net of pension plan investment expense, including inflation
+• Investment rate of return 7.00%, net of pension plan investment expense, including inflation

-In the June 30, 2020 and 2019 actuarial valuations, mortality rates were based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
-The rates are based on a fully generational basis using projection table MP-2017.
-The rates were used on a fully generational basis using projection table MP-2014.
+In the June 30, 2021 actuarial valuation, mortality rates were based on the PubT-2010 Table with appropriate adjustments for TRS experience.
+The rates are based on a fully generational basis using projection table MP-2020.
+In the June 30, 2020 actuarial valuation, mortality rates were based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
+The rates were used on a fully generational basis using projection table MP-2017.